madhukark/nsx-install-wrapper/README.md

   Not through this script.
 The underlying Ansible playbooks support this.
 Please look at example here:
   ["Prep Single Hosts as Transport Nodes](https://github.com/vmware/ansible-for-nsxt/tree/dev/examples/setup_infra "Example")

+### Can I change the number of Edges that are deployed?

+  No. Customization can be done by using the underlying Ansible modules directly.
+Please check ["NSX-T Ansible modules"](https://github.com/vmware/ansible-for-nsxt/tree/dev "NSX-T Ansible Modules")

+### Can I customize the workflow?

+  No. The script is ment to deploy a specific topology quickly.
+Customization can be done by using the underlying Ansible modules directly.
+Please check ["NSX-T Ansible modules"](https://github.com/vmware/ansible-for-nsxt/tree/dev "NSX-T Ansible Modules")

 ## Issues?